sensei-chat/sensei/README.md

 In order to run the simulator, a specific chatbot should be targeted.
 Chatbots are treated as black-boxes -- they can be accessed via REST APIs. sensei-chat supports chatbots built and deployed with some of the supported technologies like Taskyto, Rasa, or existing chatbots on the web, like kuki or julie (from Armtrak).

-The script "sensei-chat.py" contains the functions to load the user simulator profile, start a conversation with the chatbot and save this conversation and its configuration parámeters.
+The script "sensei-chat.py" contains the functions to load the user simulator profile, start a conversation with the chatbot and save this conversation and its configuration parameters.
 The user simulator profile is stored in yaml files, which should be located in some folder (`examples/profiles/ada/ada-erasmus.yaml`).

 ## Environment Configuration